-This CAPER was advertised in six newspapers throughout the State and was made available on site at WVDO, GOEO, and the WVHDF for review and comment.
-No comments were received.
+This CAPER was advertised in six newspapers throughout the State and was made available on site at WVDO, OEO, and the WVHDF for review and comment.
+The CAPER was also posted on the WV Commerce website.
+Comments received are included as Attachment A.